moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 - QUIC is supported in browsers via HTTP/3 or WebTransport.
 - With WebTransport, it is possible to write libraries or applications in JavaScript.

+The specific advantages of interest may vary from use case to use case, but these advantages justify further investigation of "Media Over QUIC".

 # Terminology {#term}

 ## The Many Meanings of "Media Over QUIC" {#moq-meaning}